Slow Cooker BBQ Chicken Sandwiches

 Instructions

-- Combine tomato sauce, honey, molasses, onion powder, garlic powder, smoked paprika, vinegar and salt in a 6-quart slow cooker, stirring until well combined.
+- Combine the tomato sauce, honey, molasses, onion powder, garlic powder, smoked paprika, vinegar and salt in a 6-quart slow cooker, stirring until well combined.

 - Remove the chicken, shred with two forks, then add back to the slow cooker, stirring to combine.